nextstrain/docs.nextstrain.org/src/guides/share/groups/migrate-from-s3.rst

 :March 2022: New groups created after this point manage their data through
              nextstrain.org instead of S3.

-:TBD: `Notification`_ sent to groups created prior to March.
+:early November: `Notification`_ sent to groups created prior to March.

-:TBD: Groups migrated one-by-one in coordination with group owners.
+:November onwards: Groups start migrating one-by-one in coordination with group owners.

-:TBD: Nextstrain team's desired deadline for migrating all groups.
+:end of February 2023: Nextstrain team's desired deadline for migrating all groups.

 Notification
 ============

-.. note:: Notifications have not yet been sent out.

-In *[TBD]* 2022, we emailed the contacts for all groups created before March 2022 to inform them of these changes.
+In November 2022, we emailed the contacts for all groups created before March 2022 to inform them of these changes.
 A copy of the email is below.

     **Subject:** Action requested: Improvements to how you manage your